havenstadrp/documentatie/docs/guide/gebouwen/winkels.md

 * Allows players to purchase homes that are created by those with the real-estate job.
 They can decorate them, have a personal garage and share keys with their friends

-!!! info
-    By default, this resource uses the 16 free shells found in [qb-interior.md](qb-interior.md "mention")

 ## Preview